TechLabs-Aachen/journey-keys/python/ads_prediction/README.md

 The `task.py` file contains three functions to be implemented:
 - `transform()` perform any data transformation you want here, The function should return the transformed data.
-- `train()` perform any training you want here, you should also load the data in here.
-The function should return the trained model.
+- `train()` perform any training you want here.
+The data will be pre-transformed by the `transform` function you implemented.
+This function should return the trained model.
 - `predict(model, sample)` perform a single prediction on a sample.
-We will invoke this function given the model you return from `train()`.
+We will invoke this function given the model you return from `train()` and the test dataframe.

 NOTE: Our solution checks requires `sklearn` and `pandas` to be installed.